\'Ez fields: Dimension of ez sets, proof of Theorem B

 \begin{corollary} Suppose that $K$ is large, $G$ is a $K$-algebraic group, and $H$ is an \'ez subgroup of $G(K)$.
 Then $H$ is an \'etale open subgroup of its Zariski closure in $G(K)$.
 Thus if $K$ is \'ez then any definable subgroup of $G(K)$ is an \'etale open subgroup of its Zariski closure. \end{corollary}

-Van den Dries showed that if $K$ is a characteristic zero Henselian field then any definable subgroup of $\mathrm{Gl}_n(K)$ is a valuation open subgroup if its Zariski closure~\cite[2.20]{lou-dimension}.
+Van den Dries showed that if $K$ is a characteristic zero Henselian field then any definable subgroup of $\mathrm{GL}_n(K)$ is a valuation open subgroup if its Zariski closure~\cite[2.20]{lou-dimension}.

 \begin{proof} Let $W$ be the Zariski closure of $H$ in $G$.
 Then $W$ is a $K$-algebraic subgroup of $G$, so $W(K)$ is a Zariski closed subgroup of $G(K)$.
-Note that if $a \in W(K)$ then $x \mapsto ax$ gives a $K$-variety isomorphism $W \to W$, and hence induces an $\Sa E_K$-homeomorphism $W(K) \to W(K)$.
+Note that if $\alpha \in W(K)$ then $x \mapsto \alpha x$ gives a $K$-variety isomorphism $W \to W$, and hence induces an $\Sa E_K$-homeomorphism $W(K) \to W(K)$.
 By Corollary~\ref{cor:lou} $H$ contains a nonempty \'etale open $O \subseteq W(K)$.
-We have $H = \bigcup_{a \in H} aO$, so $H$ is an \'etale open subset of $W(K)$. \end{proof}
+We have $H = \bigcup_{a \in H} \alpha O$, so $H$ is an \'etale open subset of $W(K)$. \end{proof}

 We now discuss large simple fields.
 We assume some familiarity with forking in simple theories.
+Readers can refer to~\cite{wagner-simple} for more details on this subject.
 We refer to \cite[Section 3]{Pillay-definability-simple} for background on $f$-generics in groups definable in simple theories, note that Pillay uses ``generic" where we use ``$f$-generic".

 \begin{corollary} Suppose that $K$ is perfect, bounded, and $\mathrm{PAC}$ and $X$ is a definable subset of $K^n$.
 Then $X$ is $f$-generic for $(K^n,+)$ if and only if $X$ has nonempty $\Sa E_K$-interior in $K^n$. \end{corollary}